 sometimes after numerous repetitions.

 Hoarding.
-The client has difficulty throwing things away, forming idiosyncratic collections of no value (such as
+The client has difficulty throwing things away, forming idiosyncratic collections of no value (such as scraps

-them sometime in the future, although the need never seems to rise.
+sometime in the future, although the need never seems to rise.

 Thinking Rituals.
 The client develops thinking rituals that stop the obsession and neutralize the anxiety associated